Get your

 What is the best currency to take to Peru?

-The Peruvian sol is the official currency of Peru and your safest bet.
+The Peruvian sol is the official currency in Peru.

-While US dollars might be accepted in some places, not all vendors will take them.
-You also might end up paying more than with Peruvian currency.
+While US dollars might be ok to use in some places, not all vendors will take them.
+You also might end up paying more than with the Peruvian sol.

 Buy your soles now